-In consideration for the transfer of ownership of the Chita Property, the Company has agreed to pay a total of US\$420,000, payable as follows: US\$30,000 payable in cash within ten days from the date on which the property owners accepted the Company's offer to exercise the purchase option; US\$40,000 payable in cash simultaneously with the execution of the public deed evidencing the transfer of the Chita Property to the Company; and US\$350,000 payable in ten semi-annual cash payments of US\$35,000 each, the first of which shall be payable six months after the date of execution of the above mentioned public deed.
-As of the date of this MD&A, the Company has made the first two payments totalling US\$70,000 (\$68,768).
+On August 3, 2012, the Company exercised its Purchase Option to acquire a 100% interest in the Chita property.
+In consideration for the transfer of ownership of the Chita property, the Company has agreed to pay a total of US\$420,000, payable as follows: US\$30,000 payable in cash within ten days from the date on which the property owners accepted the Company's offer to exercise the purchase option; US\$40,000 payable in cash simultaneously with the execution of the public deed evidencing the transfer of the Chita property to the Company; and US\$350,000 payable in ten semi-annual cash payments of US\$35,000 each, the first of which shall be payable six months after the date of execution of the above mentioned public deed.
+As of the date of this MD&A, the Company has made the first three payments totaling US\$105,000 (\$104,681).

-Sumarizing, Minsud through its affiliate MSA owns 100% of Chita mining rights.
-MSA is also beneficial owner of 50% of the Brechas Vacas mining rights through the Brechas Vacas Trust, and the remaining 50% beneficial interest in the Trust held by the Brechas Vacas Owners is subject to an exclusive and irrevocable purchase option agreement granted in favor of MSA.
-On Minas de Pinto property, MSA has an Exploration Agreement including a Purchase Option with the owners.
-Further information is disclosed in note 6 of the condensed interim financial statements.
+To summarize, Minsud through its affiliate MSA owns 100% of Chita mining rights.
+MSA is also beneficial owner of 50% of the Brechas Vacas Trust, and the remaining 50% beneficial interest in the Trust is subject to an exclusive and irrevocable purchase option agreement granted in favor of MSA.
+The Brechas Vacas Trust owns 100% of the Brechas Vacas mining rights.
+MSA has an Exploration Agreement including a Purchase Option with the owners of the Minas de Pinto properties.
+Further information is disclosed in note 6 of the annual Financial Statements.